qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 This keymap allows the same layout on a computer that is already set to Dvorak on the computer side, such as a laptop that you need the built-in keyboard to be mapped to Dvorak.

-(Only tested on Linux, should work on other systems.)
+Only tested on Linux, it should work on most other systems.
+However on Windos comment out `GUI_IS_MODIFIER`, if pressing to `_FUN` gives "Win key" side effects.

 This keymap.c was edited from the default, LED support was copied/edited from ../jetpacktuxedo/ keymap.